exercism/julia/concepts/randomness/about.md

 ## The `rand()` function

-What this function does depends on the parameters you give it.
+What this function does depends on the arguments you give it.
 There are _many_ options.

-With no parameters, it generates a float between 0 and 1.
+With no arguments, it generates a float between 0 and 1.

-A single integer parameter generates a vector of that length.
+A single integer argument generates a vector of that length.

 ```julia-repl
 julia> rand()